Goodyear Blimp: Passenger policy

-The only passengers that Goodyear will allow on the blimps are corporate guests of the company and members of the press; it has been Goodyear's long-standing policy that no public rides are offered.
-However, for over 50 years, it had to offer limited public rides at its Miami, Florida, winter base on Watson Island as part of its land-lease deal with the city in order to operate from the island.
-That practice ended in 1979 when the base was moved to Opa-locka, Florida.
+The only passengers that Goodyear currently allows on the blimps are corporate guests of the company and members of the press.
+No public rides have been offered for many years; however, for over 50 years, limited public rides were available on the blimps based on Watson Island in Miami, Florida as a condition of Goodyear's land-lease deal with the city to operate from the island.
+That practice ended in 1979 when Goodyear moved the blimp base to Opa-locka, Florida.

 During the period in which Goodyear supplied tires for IndyCar, it was a tradition that the pole position winner at the Indianapolis 500 would get a ride in the blimp in the days leading up to the race.

 During the period in which Goodyear was a corporate sponsor of the All American Soap Box Derby, the winners of the World Championship races held each July in Akron, Ohio were awarded a ride in the blimp.
-Typically these rides were given on the day following the annual race, but if weather prohibited the blimp from flying on that day, the champions were given an award letter from Goodyear.
-This letter was basically a lifetime ticket for one blimp ride to be taken whenever arrangements could be made between all parties involved.
+Typically these rides were given on the day following the annual race, but if weather conditions prohibited the blimp from flying on that day, the champions were given an award letter from Goodyear.
+This served as a lifetime ticket for one blimp ride to be taken whenever arrangements could be made between all parties involved.

 "As part of the blimp’s 100-year anniversary celebration, {in 2025}, Goodyear is giving three U.S. residents a chance to join the exclusive club and win a ride."

 The European Goodyear blimp is operated by Deutsche Zeppelin-Reederei, a commercial passenger flight operator, and the Goodyear Zeppelin NT is regularly used for public flights around Germany outside of sport seasons.